yangsu2022/OV_SD_CPP/README.md

     conda create -n SD-CPP python==3.10
     pip install -r requirements.txt
     ```
+    **Notice: tested with transformers=4.35.2 and 4.34.1.
+If has issues with converting model, could downgrade the pkg.

 2. Download a huggingface SD v1.5 model like [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5), here another model [dreamlike-anime-1.0](https://huggingface.co/dreamlike-art/dreamlike-anime-1.0) is used to test for the lora enabling.
 Ref to the official website for [model downloading](https://huggingface.co/docs/hub/models-downloading).
 Here, you could also use the api to download model with model_id(like "runwayml/stable-diffusion-v1-5" for config "-sd").
     ```shell
     cd scripts